plasgroup/jvm-in-memory/doc/InMemoryJVMDocument.md

 + Each tasklet process the task inside its task buffer serially.

++ Tasks in task buffers are written by CPU.

 + Each task has the format as following:

   `| task_id (4B) | java class structure pointer (4B) |  java method structure pointer (4B) | parameters (4 * parameters_count * B)|`

++  `java class structure pointer` and  `java method structure pointer` indicates the MRAM address of DPU class structure and DPU method structure.
+The CPU manage lookup table for  DPU class structures and  DPU DPU method structures.
+By looking up the lookup tables, the CPU recognize the MRAM addresses of the DPU method structure and the DPU class structure needed for a task execution.

 + Each task holds a unique `task_id`.
 The execution result of task with `task_id` is written to `return_values[task_id * 2]` and `return_values[task_id * 2 + 1]`, with `return_values[task_id * 2]` storing the `task_id` and `return_values[task_id * 2 + 1]` store the return value.